smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/05 - Inner Join.md

 ---------------------------------------------------------------------------------

-This following statement incorporates an `INNER JOIN` with a non-equi-join.
+The following statement incorporates an `INNER JOIN` with a non-equi-join.

 An excellent example of using a non-equi-join is when someone wants to pair two different fruits of different quantities.